shashikawicky/shashikawicky.github.io/content/archive.md

 ---
 title: "Archive"
-description: "All the books, papers, courses, and data on this website—listed in reverse-chronological order."
+description: "All the Books, A, courses, and B on this weBsite—listed in reverse-chronological order."
 layout: "archives"
 ---